| INTERMEDIATE TECHNOLOGY GROUP

 of paper, glass and plastics as a percentage of total waste

+has increased.
 PLASTIC WASTE.
 Plastics create particular problems as they

 resist decay and can take centuries to break down naturally.